ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

 >
 > **Classification:** True Positive — automated containment successful.

-Once all tasks were completed, the case was closed with resolution status **TruePositive**.
+### 6.7 Closing the case

+Once every task is marked `Completed`, the case status is changed from `New`/`In Progress` to **Closed**, with a resolution type of **TruePositive** — the classification TheHive uses for incidents that were real, correctly detected, and appropriately handled.
+This closes the loop:
+Wazuh detected it, Shuffle contained it, and the analyst formally verified and signed off on it inside TheHive's audit trail.

 ---

-## 8. Lessons Learned / Troubleshooting Summary
+## 7. Lessons Learned / Troubleshooting Summary

 | Issue | Root cause | Fix |
 |---|---|---|